elronbandel/lexical-generalization/README.md

 ## 1. Introduction
 This repository contains the training and evaluation code and data used in the EMNLP 2022 paper "Lexical Generalization Improves with Larger Models and Longer Training"

+> **_NOTE:_**  The evaluation test presnted in the paper, ALSQA, can be found in: https://huggingface.co/datasets/biu-nlp/alsqa.

 ## 2. Training
 ### Text Pair Classification